-- A large skillet – A deep, large skillet is perfect for easy, one pot meals and can go from stovetop to oven.
+- A large skillet – A deep, large skillet is perfect for easy, one pot meals like this unstuffed cabbage rolls recipe and can go from stovetop to oven.

 - Santoku Knife – My most used knife in the kitchen!
 Perfect size for chopping, mincing, and dicing all kinds of foods.